rhaix23/rhaix23/README.md

 Web Developeer
 --------------

-I'm a computer science student interested in web development.
+I'm a full stack developer specializing in C# and ASP.NET.

 *   🌍  I'm based in Philippines
-*   🧠  I'm learning Typescript, Postgres, Jest/Supertest
+*   🧠  I'm learning Blazor.
 *   🤝  I'm open to collaborating on interesting projects

 ### Skills